“Price is what you pay. Value is what you get.”

 As you can see on the graphs, there is no predictable pattern to when the value premium comes and goes, and its magnitude.
 Anyone who tells you they know when value will outperform or underperform is delusional.

 Be humble and patient.
-Trust an evidence-based approach to investing and know that in the long-run, holding broad exposure to value companies in your portfolio will pay off handsomely.
+Trust an evidence-based approach to equity investing and know that in the long-run, holding broad exposure to value companies in your portfolio will pay off handsomely.